zorael/wg-monitor/README.md

 The main purpose of this is to monitor Internet-connected locations for power outages, using Wireguard handshakes as a way for locations to phone home.
 Each location needs an always-on, always-connected computer to act as a Wireguard peer, for which something like a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w) is cheap and more than sufficient.

-In a hub-and-spoke Wireguard configuration, this should be run on the hub server, ideally with an additional instance on (at least) one other geographically disconnected peer to monitor the hub.
+In a hub-and-spoke Wireguard configuration, this should be run on the hub server, ideally with an additional instance on (at least) one other geographically-disconnected peer to monitor the hub.
 In other configurations, it can be run on any peer with visibility of other peers, but a secondary instance monitoring the first is recommended in any setup.

 Peers must have a `PersistentKeepalive` setting in their Wireguard configuration with a value *lower* than the peer timeout of this program.
 This is **600 seconds** by default, but can be overridden via a command-line switch.

-Notifications are sent as short emails via [**Batsign**](#batsign), or by invocation of a specified command.
+Notifications are sent as short emails via [**Batsign**](#batsign), or by invocation of a supplied command.

 **This program is Posix-only until such time a console `wg` tool exists for Windows.**

 ## tl;dr

 You require a [**D**](https://dlang.org) compiler.
-The program supports being built with compilers from all three compiler vendors; the reference compiler [**dmd**](https://dlang.org/download.html), the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc#installation), and the GCC-based [**gdc**](https://gdcproject.org).
-The first is very fast to compile and is always the most recent in terms of compiler development, but the latter two are also available in most package repositories, and have the advantage of being able to compile for non-x86 architectures (e.g. ARM).
+The program supports being built with compilers of all three vendors; the reference compiler [**dmd**](https://dlang.org/download.html), the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc#installation), and the GCC-based [**gdc**](https://gdcproject.org).
+The first is very fast to compile and is always the most recent in terms of compiler development, but the latter two are also available in most package repositories, and have the additional advantage of being able to compile for non-x86 architectures (e.g. ARM).
 Generally **ldc** is the go-to choice there.
-Some version restrictions apply; notably **gdc** requires at least release series **12** to successfully build the program.
+Some version restrictions apply; notably for **gdc** your require at least release series **12**.

 If no compilers are available from your normal software sources, you can install one using the official [`install.sh`](https://dlang.org/install.html) script. (**gdc** is not available via this method.)